dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/delimiter.md

 ## Definition

 An optional seed configuration used to separate values in a [seed](/docs/build/seeds) with a string you provide.
-The delimiter defaults to comma.

 * The delimiter defaults to a comma.